LiterateInk/Pawnote/README.md

 ## What is "PRONOTE" ?

-[PRONOTE](https://www.index-education.com/fr/logiciel-gestion-vie-scolaire.php) is a school management software developed by Index-Education.
-It is used by many schools in France and other countries.
+[PRONOTE](https://www.index-education.com/fr/logiciel-gestion-vie-scolaire.php) is a school management application used by educational establishments in France to centralize and facilitate communication between teachers, students and parents.
+It lets you manage and consult timetables, grades, absences and homework, as well as communicate via messages.
+PRONOTE aims to improve the transparency and efficiency of day-to-day school management.

 ## Implementations